 Mental letting go—All our attachments are supported by thoughts and beliefs about ourselves, others and the world at large.
 Victims of abuse have to let go of the cognitive patterns that support them staying in an abusive relationship.
 Some of these thoughts and beliefs are: I need him or her.
 The abuse isn’t so bad.
 He or she didn’t mean to hurt me.
 Every relationship has occasional abuse.

 How to Help the Brain

-One of many ways victims can help their brain break a trauma bond is by facilitating the release of calming oxytocin (from the amygdala) (link is external).
+One of many ways victims can help their brain break a trauma bond is by facilitating the release of calming oxytocin (from the amygdala).
 Igniting oxytocin receptors of this type can reduce cravings, ease withdrawal, and lessen pain.

 How is this done?
 With good, quality social contact — connection.

 (The connection cannot be with the toxic partner, or else the bond will be deepened — with them.
 This is one of the reasons that I feel the 'no-contact' approach is often so helpful.
 The brain does not have the chance to automatically release attachment chemistry in response to the partner — particularly if he is demonstrating good behaviour.)

 Sadly, many people who are with toxic, controlling, or personality disordered partners (e.g., narcissists, psychopaths) are isolated.
 Many abusers chase away one of the most important resources a victim has: people.

 Maintaining social connections is not only good from a safety standpoint (because other eyes should be watching when there is an abuser around), but compassionate, genuine, loving people help our brain to function optimally.